GuenterQuast/mPIXdaq/README.md

 The analysis shown here is suitable for low-rate scenarios, e.g. the analysis of natural radiation as emitted by minerals like Pitchblend (=Uraninit).
 Columbit, Thorianit and others.
-Radon accumulated from the air in the basement rooms on the surface of an electrostatically charged ballon also work fine.
+Radon accumulated from the air in basement rooms on the surface of an electrostatically charged ballon also work fine.
 Therefore, the frame collection is chosen to be on the order of seconds, so that analysis results can be displayed in real-time on a sufficiently fast computer including the Raspberry Pi 5.

-For applications at higher rate, the analysis may have to be done off-line by reading data from recorded files, or multiple cores must be used for the analysis task.
+For applications at higher rates, the analysis may have to be done off-line by reading data from recorded files, or multiple cores must be used for the analysis task.